Colorado Springs, Colorado: History

 From 1899 to 1901 Tesla Experimental Station operated on Knob Hill, and aircraft flights to the Broadmoor's neighboring fields began in 1919.
 Alexander Airport north of the city opened in 1925, and in 1927 the original Colorado Springs Municipal Airport land was purchased east of the city.

 The city's military presence began during World War II, beginning with Camp Carson (now the 135,000-acre Fort Carson base) that was established in 1941.
 During the war, the United States Army Air Forces leased land adjacent to the municipal airfield, naming it Peterson Field in December 1942.

 In November 1950, Ent Air Force Base was selected as the Cold War headquarters for Air Defense Command (ADC).
 The former WWII Army Air Base, Peterson Field, which had been inactivated at the end of the war, was re-opened in 1951 as a U.S. Air Force base.
 North American Aerospace Defense Command (NORAD) was established as a hardened command and control center within the Cheyenne Mountain Complex during the Cold War.

 Between 1965 and 1968, the University of Colorado Colorado Springs, Pikes Peak State College and Colorado Technical University were established in or near the city.
 In 1977 most of the former Ent AFB became a US Olympic training center.
 The Libertarian Party was founded within the city in the 1970s.

 On October 1, 1981, the Broadmoor Addition, Cheyenne Canon, Ivywild, Skyway, and Stratton Meadows were annexed after the Colorado Supreme Court "overturned a district court decision that voided the annexation".
 Further annexations expanding the city include the Nielson Addition and Vineyard Commerce Park Annexation in September 2008.

 On June 23, 2012, the Waldo Canyon fire began 4 mi northwest of the city.
-The fire ended up destroying 347 homes and killing two people in the city.
-In total, over 32,000 residents had to be evacuated.
+The fire ended up destroying 347 homes and killing two people in the city, causing the evacuation of 32,000 residents.
 At the time the fire was the most destructive in state history until it was surpassed by the Black Forest Fire the following year.